-Stephen Ambrose Historical Tours has meticulously crafted the original Band of Brothers Tour that follows the path of Easy Company.
-This is the ORIGINAL Band of Brothers® Tour and is based on the first-hand and personal recollections of the paratroopers and the extensive research of Stephen Ambrose, who wrote the best-selling book, Band of Brothers, on which the miniseries was based, his colleague, Captain Ron Drez, and Chris Anderson, former editor of World War II Magazine.
+Stephen Ambrose Historical Tours has meticulously crafted the original Band of Brothers® Tour that follows the path of Easy Company.
+This Band of Brothers Tour is based on the first-hand and personal recollections of the paratroopers and the extensive research of Stephen Ambrose, who wrote the best-selling book, Band of Brothers, on which the miniseries was based as well as the research of his colleagues, Captain Ron Drez, and historian Chris Anderson, former editor of World War II Magazine.

 Start the tour in Atlanta (our 15-day tour), where you will visit the Easy Company’s training grounds at Currahee before a trans-Atlantic flight to London (round trip, trans-Atlantic airfare included on 15-day tour).
 Or meet the group in London (13-day tour), a great option for guests wanting to explore London before the start of the tour.

 - Toccoa: Begin your once-in-a-lifetime experience where the men of Easy Company began—at the training camp in Toccoa, Georgia

 - Aldbourne, England: Visit the site where the men of Easy Company did their pre-invasion training

 - Beaches of Normandy: Be inspired by the tales of bravery as told by Captain Drez, who recounts the first-hand accounts of the men who he has interviewed who on fought on these very beaches